teamHexMtech/IRS-RS-2019-03-09-IS01PT-GRP-Hex-Sdot_Scheduling_and_Dispatch_Optimization_Tool/README.md

 ## SECTION 4 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO

 [![Sudoku AI Solver](http://img.youtube.com/vi/-AiYLUjP6o8/0.jpg)](https://youtu.be/-AiYLUjP6o8 "Sudoku AI Solver")

-Note: It is not mandatory for every project member to appear in video presentation; Presentation by one project member is acceptable.
-More reference video presentations [here](https://telescopeuser.wordpress.com/2018/03/31/master-of-technology-solution-know-how-video-index-2/ "video presentations")

 ---
 ## SECTION 5 : USER GUIDE